GabLeRoux/Simple-Responsive-Design-Demontration/README.md

 Credits
 -------
-All scripts used in the little demo are the propriety of their authors, most of them are on the MIT licence, use as provided.
+All scripts used in the little demo or all trademarks are the property of their respective owners, most of them are on the MIT licence, use as provided.

 Enjoy